 The Special Needs Music Classroom: GarageBand for iPad’s Smart Strings

-Adam Goldberg on Aug 04, 2012 in Music Education • 6 comments
+Adam Goldberg on Aug 04, 2012 in Music Theory & Education • 6 comments

 Music is an immersive experience that transcends the activity of making music and spreads its powerful benefits to all academic areas, and all walks of life.
 Great innovations in technology such as the iPad have increased the potential for musical involvement by providing entry points for a wider range of users, therefore allowing a greater percentage of people to experience the growth that this fascinating, powerful, and wonderfully enabling activity we call music can provide.
 An excellent example of this can be found in just one of GarageBand for iPad's Smart Instruments, the Smart Strings.